-For information about our graduation rates, the median debt of students who completed the Graphic Design Certificate Program, and other important information, please review the Gainful Employment Disclosure.
+For information about our graduation rates, the median debt of students who completed the Graphic Design Certificate or Web Design and Development Certificate programs, and other important information, please review the Graphic Design Certificate Gainful Employment Disclosure or the Web Design and Development Certificate Gainful Employment Disclosure.

 The Gainful Employment Disclosure complies with the Department of Education requirement for disclosure of information about career preparation programs that result in an award at the certificate level.
 The intention of this information is to help students make informed career and educational choices that may lead to gainful employment.
 The data provided is based on enrollment from the last award year.

 KCC Graphic Design Program alumni have transferred and continued their studies at many four year schools and universities, including Central Michigan University, College for Creative Studies, Grand Valley State University, Kendall College of Art and Design and Western Michigan University.
 Contact our Academic Advising team at 269-965-4124 or email@example.com to schedule an appointment to plot a personal transfer plan.

 Many employment paths are possible for those with graphic design skills.
 Some designers specialize in an area of interest such as packaging or motion design, while others become a generalist with basic skills in multiple areas in an effort to serve a broader range of clients.
 Design opportunities can be found everywhere from print shops in small towns to design firms or corporations in bigger cities, where professionals work as “in-house” designers.
 Many designers even work on their own as freelancers.

 Graphic design career areas include: